benjee10/HabTech2/ReadMe.txt

 1.1.0 - DEV VERSION
 	- Fixed issue with some truss connector ports lacking a dockingNode transform
+	- Added InventoryUpgrades plugin by ValiZockt
+	- iROSA panels now added via InvetoryUpgrade system; iROSA part can be dragged into inventory upgrade slot on SAW parts to add it to that part.
+Standalone SAW has a single slot, P/S3 & P/S6 have double slot
+	- Updated craft files

 1.0.0 - FINAL MAJOR UPDATE
 	REVAMPED PARTS